top of page

 Night Sleep Expectations

 Other than beginning to remedy day night confusion you’ll want to plan to provide your baby feedings, love and attention “on demand” overnight.
-If your baby is fussing or seems uncomfortable you’ll want to do whatever you can to make her happy again which may include a feeding, adjusting a swaddle, using a pacifier, rocking, or other soothing.
+If your baby is fussing or seems uncomfortable you’ll want to do whatever you can to make your baby happy again which may include a feeding, adjusting a swaddle, using a pacifier, rocking, or other soothing.
 Expect 2-4 night wakings for various reasons, some being harder than others to get your baby resettled.
 Do your best with calm, quiet interactions, a nice snug swaddle, brief diapering only when essential but expect the unexpected and for a lot of interrupted sleep.
 If your baby seems exceptionally distressed or gassy in the night check with your child’s pediatrician to rule out any medical causes for the sleep disruption.

 Take care of yourself